fengshunZang/Udacity-Android-Basics-Nanodegree-Projects/README.md

 #Project 2 Basketball Score App
 Design and implement an app to track scores between two teams within a basketball game.

+#Project 3 Quiz App
+Design and implement a short quiz app about some topic you are familiar with.